-Many Health & Human Services programs have additional requirements including completion of:
+Many Health and Human Services programs have additional requirements, including completion of:

-- Cosmetology and Esthetics & Spa Therapies require CPR - A level and Emergency First Aid
+- Cosmetology and Esthetics and Spa Therapies require CPR - A level and emergency first aid

-Documentation indicating that you have completed these requirements will be collected at the beginning of your program.
+Documentation indicating that you've completed these requirements will be collected at the beginning of your program.

-Most programs require Standard (dTap, MMR, Varicella, TB) and Hepatitis B Immunizations to complete work placements.
-These immunizations are for your protection as well as the clients that you will be serving.
+Most programs require standard (dTap, MMR, Varicella, TB) and Hepatitis B immunizations to complete work placements.
+These immunizations are for your protection as well as the clients that you'll be serving.

 How to get immunized